 The California Underwater Glider Network (CUGN) uses Spray underwater gliders making repeated dives from the surface to 500 m and back, repeating the cycle every 3 hours, and traveling 3 km in the horizontal during that time.
-The CUGN includes gliders on three of the traditional cross-shore surveying lines: off Monterey Bay, Point Conception, and Dana Point and one alongshore line.
+The CUGN includes five gliders lines: three of the sustained traditional cross-shore surveying lines starting in 2005 (off Monterey Bay, Point Conception, and Dana Point) and three new lines (alongshore line, line 56.7, and Trinidad Head Line).
 The glider missions typically last about 100 days, and cover over 2000 km, thus providing 4-6 sections on lines extending 300-500 km offshore.
-The first operations began in 2005, with continuous coverage starting in 2006.
-To date, the CUGN has covered 300,000 km in 37 glider-years, while producing 125,000 profiles of data.

 1. Climate Variability and Change

 The California Current System (CCS) is strongly affected by climate variability generated at the equator by El Niño.
 The effects of El Niño are felt across the Pacific Basin, and especially in the CCS through changes in the temperature, salinity, and current.
 These changes are so profound that nearly all users of ocean resources notice, and want information about the magnitude and extent of the effects.
 Recreational ocean users experience the exceptionally warm water brought by El Niño.

 2. Ecosystems and Fisheries